teachsheryl/teachsheryl.github.io/_pages/schedule.md

 **How to Book a Session:**

 1. Check the table above for available time slots.
-2. Send me an email at [your friend's email address] with your preferred date, time, and subject.
+2. Send me an email at sherylsevilla02@gmail.com with your preferred date, time, and subject.
 3. I'll confirm your booking within 24 hours.

 **Note:**